 As an athlete, there’s arguably no more consequential performance-related decision than determining how you’ll invest your precious training time.
 This decision is the largest determinant of your race-day results, training time required, and likelihood of training-related injury.
 (Optimized Triathlon Training™ is available through TriDot.)

-Optimized Training™ delivers your best results in less time with fewer injuries.
+Optimized Training™ delivers your best results in less time.

 So, what is “Optimized Training” and how is it different from other training options that you see marketed as individualized, customized, scientific, data-driven, dynamic, and even “powered by AI”?

 Let’s start with what Optimized Training is NOT.

 - Optimized Training is not a traditional training approach.
 It uses entirely different data, technologies, methods, and metrics to generate your training program.

 - Optimized Training is not simply the computer automation of a traditional training approach.
 There are many training apps popping up that offer cheap, computer-generated training.
 Some are even “powered by AI”.
 These are merely the computer automation of the traditional training method—not Optimized Training.

 - Optimized Training is not a replacement for a coach.
 Optimized Training designs training for athletes with or without a coach.
 TriDot’s Augmented Coaching™ service is available to coaches who want to focus their time on their athletes and leverage Optimized Training to deliver the highest quality training for their athletes.